 The Company's ability to continue as a going concern is dependent upon a number of factors - principally on the Company's ability to create positive cash flow in the short term either by obtaining the necessary financing to undertake additional exploration and development of its mineral property interests, by creating one or more additional joint venture agreements with partners in order to achieve the foregoing, or by selling one or more mineral property interests.
-The Company currently has sufficient working capital to meet its minimum contractual obligations to December 31, 2016 and beyond, however additional capital will be needed to continue exploring the Genesis property in 2016.
+The Company no longer has sufficient cash to meet its existing obligations, and is deferring payments to management in order to continue operations.
+Additional capital will be needed to continue exploring the Genesis property.

-EVENTS SUBSEQUENT TO THE QUARTER ENDED JUNE 30, 2016
+EVENTS SUBSEQUENT TO THE QUARTER ENDED SEPTEMBER 30, 2016